davi-mbatista/davi-mbatista/README.md

 > *Webpack is way too complicated*

-- Said developer #12312314 while sobbing uncontrollably
+...Said developer #12312314 while sobbing uncontrollably

 Well, "Start" is a template repo that aims to simplify starting new projects based on the "Webpack + framework" formula.
 It covers some of the basics of development and production building with an easy-to-follow and easy-to-change project structure.
 At the moment